cwensel/cascading/README.md

 > gradle build
 ```

-Cascading requires Gradle 1.12 and Java 1.7 to build.
+Cascading requires at least Gradle 2.7 and Java 1.7 to build.

 To use an IDE like IntelliJ, run the following to create IntelliJ project files: